katya4oyu/python-uv-monorepo/README.md

-# python-uv-monorepo
+# Python + uv monorepo template

-A mono repo with Python + uv
+This is a template for a monorepo project using Python and uv.